blacksheepwall/html5-boilerplate/doc/css.md

 # The CSS

-The HTML5 Boilerplate starting CSS includes:
+HTML5 Boilerplate CSS 包含：

 * [Normalize.css](https://github.com/necolas/normalize.css).
-* Useful HTML5 Boilerplate defaults.
+* 易用的 HTML5 Boilerplate 预设
-* Common helpers.
+* Common helpers
-* Placeholder media queries.
+* Placeholder media queries
-* Print styles.
+* 打印样式

 This starting CSS does not rely on the presence of conditional classnames, conditional style sheets, or Modernizr.
 It is ready to use whatever your